Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials: Computational Limits for Graphon Estimation in Stochastic Block Model

 To find a tight computational lower bound for graphon estimation under the original SBM class $\cM_k$, we define

 Observe that $\cM_k'\subset \cM_k$, and we have

-Since the above inequality holds for arbitrary $0 \leq q \leq p \leq 1$, we can find a pair of $p$ and $q$ to maximize the right hand side of (\ref{ineq: low-degree-estimation-lower-bound-main}) under the SNR constraint (\ref{eq: SNR-condition}).
+Since the above inequality holds for arbitrary $0 \leq q \leq p \leq 1$, we can find a pair of $p$ and $q$ to maximize the right-hand side of (\ref{ineq: low-degree-estimation-lower-bound-main}) under the SNR constraint (\ref{eq: SNR-condition}).
 This immediately leads to the following result.

 \begin{Corollary} Suppose $k \geq 2$.
 For any $D \geq 1$, there exists a universal constant $c > 0$ such that